TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 2/Ezra 2.28.md

 ---

-The men of Beth-el and Ai, two hundred twenty and three.
+The men of Bethel and Ai, two hundred twenty-three.